 A transient student is defined as one who is regularly enrolled at another institution and who expects to return to that institution.
 An applicant for transient admission to Southern State Community College who is seeking full credit for courses taken should see his/her advisor at his/her home institution for appropriate procedures on transfer of credits.
 The following documents should be provided for transient admission:

-- Completed SSCC Application for Admission

-- Copy of applicant's high school transcript
+- Completed SSCC Application for Admission - · Copy of applicant's high school transcript - Copy of applicant's college transcript (only if needed to confirm course prerequisites)

-- A letter from an advisor/official at applicant's home institution stating that permission to attend SSCC has been granted